-Videos are a tool educators can use inside and outside of the classroom.
+Videos are a tool educators can use both inside and outside of the classroom.
 ClassHook has a wide selection of educational videos educators can use in lessons or for students to view at home.
-If you are an educator, assigning videos for students to view is quick and easy.
-With ClassHook, you can assign videos for your students to watch and questions for them to answer while they view.
+If you are an educator, creating video-based assignments for students to complete is quick and easy.

-Step One: Find a Video to Share With Your Class
+Step 1: Find a Video to Share With Your Class

 Browse ClassHook’s extensive video collection for a clip to assign to your students.
 You can use the search feature or browse our Official Playlists on a variety of topic areas.